HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 ### Manifests preferring native

-Finally we'll analyze `prefer_related_applications`.
+Finally, we'll analyze `prefer_related_applications`.
 If the value of this property is set to `true`, the browser might suggest installing one of the related applications instead of the web app.

 {{ figure_markup(
   image="pwa-manifests-preferring-native-app.png",